Machine Learning Challenges

 We are very grateful to our sponsors:

-Pascal network Unipen ETH MisterP Microsoft KXEN HDC U southampton Predicant NSF
+Pascal network Unipen ETH MisterP Microsoft KXEN HDC U southampton Predicant GoogleOrange NSF

 This project is supported by the National Science Foundation under Grants N0.
 ECCS-0424142, ECCS-0736687 and ECCS-0725746.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.